 - Removed 2 RBX containers from dock and replaced with Daniels double-stack trailer for soiled containers

-- Removed all linen carts and dismantled cat walk in dock area
+- Removed all 200 gallon red mobile carts and dismantled cat walk in dock area

 In summary, the transition from the incumbent’s RBX containers to Daniels' re-imagined red bag waste solution has brought a drastic transformation to dock operations.
 While initially hesitant to make the change, both EVS staff and C-Suite Leadership has expressed nothing but positive feedback.
 With the introduction of mobile 96 gallon bins and the Daniels trailer, the facility achieved the following outcomes:

 - Required touches for red bag waste movement reduced by up to 75%

 - Reduced overall labor requirements by >30 minutes per FTE per shift

 - EVS staff is no longer required to pull individual bags